-Charlie Chaplin said: life is a tragedy from close-up and a divine comedy from a distance.
+Charlie Chaplin said: life is a tragedy from a close-up and a divine comedy from a distance.

 Usually, when facing challenges we bring negative events closer and make them larger getting sucked into the roller coaster of emotions.

-If the comedy of errors played out in our tiny planet were to be observed from a distance, they would all look so insignificant.
-The impact of our worlds importance is ridiculously nonexistent in the larger picture!
+If the comedy of errors played out on our tiny planet were to be observed from a distance, they would all look so insignificant.
+The impact of the importance of our world is ridiculously nonexistent in the larger picture!

-You want to keep your perspective and balance?
-Look through your binocular holding it from the wrong end sometimes.
+Do you want to keep your perspective and balance?
+Look through your binoculars holding them from the wrong end sometimes.
 You will distance and downsize objects.
 With a calmer brain, you will be a better problem solver.
 If necessary, turn down the volume and the heat of your thoughts, literally!

 If you can come up at least with one example from your life where you challenged the negativity of an event by changing your point of view, then you are on the way to holding the secrets of staying upbeat!